adityapatil687/CodeBase-DEV/README.md

 **Note**: Familiarity with HTML, JavaScript, and Bootstrap is required to edit the template.
 The rest of the UI will be managed by our team. 🎨

 ### Step 3: Submit Your Changes ✔️
-After adding your topic and successfully testing it, please open a pull request to contribute your work. 📝
+After adding your topic and successfully testing it, please open a pull request on the **dev** branch to contribute your work. 📝

 ## Contribution 🤗
 We welcome contributions from everyone!
 Whether you're a seasoned developer or just starting, your input helps enhance the learning experience for all users. 🌟